RobTillaart/infiniteAverage/README.md

 the value returned is "just" a float.

 (since 0.1.2)
-If the library detects that there are 2 billion++ (0x8000000) samples added or if the whole part of the sum reaches that number, all internal counters are divided by 2.
+If the library detects that there are 4294967000 (almost 2^32) samples added or if the internal sum of samples reaches a threshold (default 2^30 ~~ 1 billion) , the internal counter and sum are divided by 2.
 That does not affect the minimum and maximum and the average only very slightly.

-Since version 0.1.4 users can change this threshold and adjust it to data added.
+Since 0.1.4 users can change this threshold and adjust it to data added.
-NB if you add only small values e.g between 0..100 this threshold may be at 4 billion.

 #### Conclusion (for now)